MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/include-saas-offer.md

 **Contact me**

-Customers can share their contact details and request that you contact them about the offer through leads from Microsoft.
+Customers can share their contact details and request that you contact them about the offer through leads.

     :::column-end:::
 :::row-end:::

-Based on the listing option, there are certain technical configurations and requirements that needs to be done.
-Fulfill the [prerequisites](prerequisites.md) before you start creating the plan.

 You can further allow Microsoft to manage licenses on your behalf.
 If you select Microsoft to manage licenses, you must [integrate the offer with Microsoft Graph APIs](prerequisites.md#integrate-with-graph-usagerights-api) to verify customer eligibility.

+Based on the listing option, you must fulfill the technical requirements.
+For more information, see [prerequisites to create a SaaS offer](prerequisites.md).

 ## Offer details